yoctoalex/f5-isc-lab/README.rst

 1. Getting started with the Lab Environment
 ************************************************************************

 `a)` In your email, accept the invite that was sent you for this lab.
-Note the unique ID for the Organization (ISC-Lab-***) that you were asked to join, where *** will be your own personalized ISC Lab Organization ID (Org ID).
+Note the unique ID for the Organization (ISC-Lab-$$$) that you were asked to join, where $$$ will be your own personalized ISC Lab Organization ID (Org ID).
 Take note of this Org ID, you will need it later.

 .. figure:: _figures/invite.png

-`b)` Inside your main browser F5 Cloud Services Portal and click on the username icon in the top right corner and switch account to the ISC-Lab-*** created personally just for you with your Org ID.
+`b)` Inside your main browser F5 Cloud Services Portal and click on the username icon in the top right corner and switch account to the ISC-Lab-$$$ created personally just for you with your Org ID.

 .. figure:: _figures/switch_account.png

 `c)` Go to the Essential App Protect tab and find your application.
 We have pre-created one for you.
-The application name is isc-lab-***.securelab.online where *** is your unique id.
+The application name is isc-lab-$$$.securelab.online where $$$ is your unique id.

 .. figure:: _figures/open_the_app.png